El Mundo · White Paper

-RCI's data-substrate platform for upstream oil & gas, geothermal, and completions A technical white paper for architects, decision-makers, and informed industry readers.
+RCI's platform for industrial operational data substrates, in upstream oil & gas, geothermal, and completions.
+A technical white paper for architects, decision-makers, and informed industry readers.

 Draft.
 Lexicon version: el-mundo-lexicon v2026-05-07.
 Decisions referenced: D-001 through D-021.